Rights of Consumers in India

 4. Right to Safety

-As per the Consumer Protection Act, 2019, the goods which are hazardous to life and safety when used are being offered for sale to the public contravening the standards relating to safety; then, a complaint can be filed.
+As per the Consumer Protection Act of 2019, the goods which are hazardous to life and safety when used are being offered for sale to the public contravening the standards relating to safety; then, a complaint can be filed.
 Also, where the traders know that the goods or services offered to the public are unsafe & hazardous to life, in that case, a complaint can be filed.

 Under the Act, the consumer is provided with the right to safety while using or consuming goods or services.
-The Food Safety and Standards Act, 2006 was also implemented to regulate and maintain food standards, its manufacturing, storage, sale and import.
+The Food Safety and Standards Act of 2006 was also implemented to regulate and maintain food standards, its manufacturing, storage, sale and import.
 The Government of India has also incorporated a Food Safety and Standards Authority of India (FSSAI) to ensure that our right to safety is protected.